ashleymaeconard/arduino-cssi/README.md

 Party Lights
 -----
-Prerequisite: Stop Light
+Prerequisite: Dice

-1. Hook 3.5mm audio cable to breadboard
+1. Connect the two wires from the 3.5mm audio jack to two buses on the breadboard.
-2. Play music through 8 ohm speakers by touching the wires together.
-	* Does polarity matter?
-3. Set this up on the breadboard
-4. Hook a sense line from A0 on the Arduino to the speaker setup.
+2. Place three LEDS sequentially into the breadboard (with two dots spacing in between each LED).
+3. Connect the negative leads of the LEDs to the ground bus with 270 Ohm resistors.
+(Place a resistor below each LED on the bread board.)
+   Be careful with polarity.
+(Bonus question: How does polarity matter?)
+4. Connect the positive terminals of the LEDs to pins 11-13 with wire.
+5. Connect the ground pin of the Arduino to the ground bus of the breadboard.
+6. Connect one of the two buses that the speaker is attached to to pin A0 of the arduino.
-5. Determine what voltage would make a good limit to turn music on
-	* Does this match the ceiling set in the code?
+7. Determine what voltage would make a good limit to turn music on.
+(Does this match the ceiling set in the code?)
+8. Play music through 8 ohm speakers by touching the wires together.

 Chat Protocol
 ----------------